dnadesign/silverstripe-elemental-list/readme.md

 ## Introduction

 Adds a new element for Elemental which allows for nested blocks.
 This block allows users to nest blocks within other blocks, allowing things like columns of blocks.

+## Requirements

+* Silverstripe CMS ^5.0
+* PHP ^8.1

+For a Silverstripe CMS ^4.2 compatible version of this module, please see the [>=1.1 releases](https://github.com/dnadesign/silverstripe-elemental-list/tree/1.1.0).

 ## Installation